ppkgtmm/pk/src/contents/projects/churn-prediction.md

 Work done in this step are

-- API development to serve predictions from input data provided to `/predict` endpoint
+1. API development to serve predictions based on input data provided to `/predict` endpoint

 ![api-input.png](./imgs/churn/api-input.png)

 ![api-output.png](./imgs/churn/api-output.png)

-- implementation of front end to display predictions for input data file uploaded
+2. implementation of front end to display predictions for uploaded input data file

 ![front-end.png](./imgs/churn/front-end.png)

 ### **Future Work**

-- using K-Fold cross validation to select algorithm for tuning

-    **Reason :** To better ensure that good performance of model on validation set is not by chance
+using K-Fold cross validation to select algorithm and better ensure that good model performance on validation set is not by chance